mariabnd/resources/funding.md

 # Funding

+Examples of successful applications can be found at [Open Grants](https://www.ogrants.org/) and [RILAB](https://github.com/RILAB/statements)

 An overview of websites related to funding (split out of [inbox resources](inbox_resources.md) as they are not all strictly speaking mailing lists or newsletters).
 One newsletter is the [Scientify research grant alert](https://www.scientifyresearch.org/content-alert/)

 * [Mozilla research grants](https://mail.mozilla.org/listinfo/mozilla-research-grant)